ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 $$
 :::

-Our plan here is to convert the data table into units of miles and hours so that we can answer the question in the correct units, then to fit a line to our data where the slope should be the velocity.
+Our plan here is to convert the data table into units of miles and hours so that we can answer the question in the correct units, then to fit a line to our data, where the slope should be the velocity.

 ## Using Equations in a Spreadsheet